mennaafi/Anime-with-NLP-and-LLMs/README.md

 <div align="center">

-# Naruto series with NLP an LLMs
+# Naruto series with NLP and LLMs

 ##### Welcome to the project ! , In this project, I will leverage AI, Large Language Models (LLMs), and Natural Language Processing (NLP) techniques to analyze and play with naruto anime series.